scottmk/ti4-reference/snippets/leaders/base/naalu-commander.md

 At any time:

 You may look at your neighbors' hands of promissory notes and the top and bottom card of the agenda deck.

+---

+_First among Q'uesh's sorceresses, M'aban has been gifted with radium crystal enhancements, allowing her mind to sing to thousands of Naalu at once._